The Border Target Operating Model (BTOM)

 Further help preparing for the implementation of the UK Border Target Operating Model

-If you need help understanding how the implementation of the UK Border Target Operating Model will impact upon your business, please use the Cross-Border Trade Hub chatbot where, subject to eligibility, you may be able to receive specialist advice from an approved InterTradeIreland consultant.
-Simply click the icon at the bottom right to get started.
+If you need help understanding how the implementation of the UK Border Target Operating Model will impact upon your business you may be able to receive specialist advice from an approved InterTradeIreland consultant.
+Simply select below to apply for fully funded Trade Hub support.

 Prepared by the InterTradeIreland Trade Hub Team.